-Capstone projects are the culmination of students' learning and experience through their program.
-It distills the knowledge and skills acquired in academic courses and applies them to a real-world project.
+Capstone projects are the culmination of students' learning experience at the iSchool.
+They distill the knowledge and skills acquired in academic courses and apply them to a real-world project.

-The final piece is the Capstone event at the end of the school year.
-Students get the opportunity to present their projects to faculty, friends, family, colleagues, and sponsors as well as a panel of judges to be considered for a number of awards.
-It is the iSchool's most popular and prestigious event of the year.
-Read about the 2016 event or read the 2016 event program.
+The final piece is the Capstone Gala event at the end of May.
+Students present their projects to an audience of faculty, friends, family, colleagues, industry partners and sponsors, as well as a panel of judges who evaluate the projects for a number of awards.
+The Capstone Gala is the iSchool's most popular and prestigious event of the year.
+Read our recap of the 2022 event.